A Shell Bonded to an Elastic Foundation and the Existence of Optimal Elastic and Geometric Conditions for the Membrane Case: Introduction

 \section{Introduction}

-Consider a situation where two elastic bodies that are bonded together, and for this case, one can easily model this problem with the simple use of the three-dimensional elastic equations.
-Now, consider the scenario where one of the elastic bodies is very thin in comparison to the other body, and planar in a Euclidean sense (i.e. not curved).
-Then the thin body can be approximated by a plate or a film, and such models are a frequently used in the of field of stretchable and flexible electronics.
-Applications of such models can be found in the field of conformal displays \cite{forrest2004path}, thin film solar cells \cite{choi2008polymers, crawford2005flexible,lewis2006material, pagliaro2008flexible}, electronic skins for robots and humans \cite{wagner2004electronic} and conformable electronic textiles \cite{ bonderover2004woven}.
-For such applications the degree of the deformation of the electronic body can endure, before its basic functions (i.e. conductivity, transparency or light emission) are adversely affected, is immensely important.
-However, design and process engineers who are working on the implementation of flexible electronics often lack confidence due to a lack of understanding or a lack of input data for reliable modelling tools \cite{logothetidis2014handbook}.
-Thus, there is a tremendous amount research being conducted in the field of academia (Oxford Centre for Nonlinear Partial Differential Equations, Lu Research Group the University of Texas at Austin, Flexible Electronics and Display Center Arizona State University) as well as in the commercial sector (LG Electronics \cite{yang1998liquid, song2010electronic} and Samsung Group \cite{jin200965, kim2001portable, kim2012folder}).\\
+Consider a situation where two elastic bodies that are bonded together.
+For such a case, one can easily model the problem with a simple use of the three-dimensional elasticity equations.
+Now, consider a scenario where one of the elastic bodies is very thin compared to the other body, and planar in a Euclidean sense (i.e. not curved).
+Then the thin body can be approximated by a plate or a film.
+Such models are frequently used in the field of stretchable and flexible electronics.
+Applications of such models can be found in the field of conformal displays \cite{forrest2004path}, thin film solar cells \cite{choi2008polymers,crawford2005flexible,lewis2006material,pagliaro2008flexible}, electronic skins for robots and humans \cite{wagner2004electronic} and conformable electronic textiles \cite{bonderover2004woven}.
+For such applications, the extent of the deformation an electronic body can endure, before its basic functions (e.g. conductivity, transparency or light emission) are adversely affected, is immensely important.
+However, design and process engineers who are working on the implementation of flexible electronics often lack confidence due to a lack of understanding or a lack of input data for reliable modelling tools; thus, there is a tremendous amount of research being conducted in academia as well as in the commercial sector \cite{logothetidis2014handbook}.\\